Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Results

 \subsection{Resynthesis Performance and Coding Efficiency}

-The results of token-to-speech resynthesis are shown in Table \ref{resynth} and can be heard \href{https://anonymousiclr9417.github.io/}{here}.
+The results of token-to-speech resynthesis are shown in Table \ref{resynth} and can be heard \href{https://berkeley-speech-group.github.io/sylber}{here}.
 We find a general trend in both SDHuBERT and our syllabic tokens that articulatory reconstruction and intelligibility increase with finer clustering granularity.
 For intelligibility, our model outperforms SDHuBERT at every vocab size while requiring less tokens per second.
 Interestingly, the articulatory reconstruction is generally higher in SDHuBERT, but also less intelligible.
 This indicates that our model marginalizes out some amount of articulatory variance which is orthogonal to orthographic contents.
 This marginalization is also happening in intonation when the embeddings are quantized, as shown in the huge reduction in pitch correlation compared to non-quantized model, resulting in a flattened speech generation.
-This pattern is shared in both SDHuBERT and our model.
+This pattern is shared in both SDHuBERT and \ours.

-Compared to HuBERT units which have token granularity at sub-phonemic level, the articulation is better reconstructed by HuBERT units with 200 clusters than the units from SDHuBERT or our model.
-This is natural given their temporal granularity as 28.97 tokens per second, which is likely to capture the local dynamics of articulation better than syllabic level.
-The intelligibility is also better in the case of 100 and 200 cluster sizes, WERs of 7.78 and 6.34, compared to the best case of syllabic units, WER of 7.95.
-Though the difference is marginal, HuBERT units require at least 6 times more tokens per second.
-Also, we find the HuBERT is worse in representing pitch, as suggested by \cite{polyak2021resynth, kharitonov2021pgslm}.
-While no significant difference is perceived in quality, our model with 20K vocab size quantization shows the best average UTMOS of 4.21.
+The articulation is slightly better reconstructed by HuBERT units with 100 or more clusters than the units from SDHuBERT or our model, as shown in Table \ref{resynth}.
+This can be attributed to HuBERT’s sub-phonemic, articulatory representations \citep{cho2023evidence}, which have a fine temporal granularity of 26.68 Tok/s or higher.
+The intelligibility is also slightly better with HuBERT units of 100 or more clusters, with WERs of 5.04–7.78, compared to the best-performing syllabic units with a WER of 7.95.
+Though the difference is marginal, HuBERT units require at least 6-8 times more tokens per second.
+Also, we find HuBERT units perform worse in representing pitch, corroborating findings by \cite{polyak2021resynth, kharitonov2021pgslm, nguyen2023expresso}.